 Department of History & Non-Western Cultures

-Leslie Lindenauer, Martha May, Burton Peretti, Joshua Rosenthal, Wynn Gadkar-Wilcox (Chair), Michael Nolan, Jennifer Nugent Duffy (Associate Chair), and Tai Lucas.
+Leslie Lindenauer, Martha May, Burton Peretti, Joshua Rosenthal, Wynn Gadkar-Wilcox, Michael Nolan (Associate Chair and Graduate Coordinator), Jennifer Nugent Duffy, and Tai Lucas.

-Not pictured: Surekha Davies, Kevin Gutzman (Grad.
-Coordinator), Abubaker Saad, Patricia Lerner (Secretary)
+Not pictured: Surekha Davies, Kevin Gutzman (Department Chairperson), Abubaker Saad, Patricia Lerner (Secretary)

 224 Warner Hall